October 23, 2022

 Also, it may better prepare you for an easier time with the whole menopause transition if you are too young to even think about this stage in your life.

-As well as being a Bupa Global-approved lifestyle, it is prescribed and used by doctors worldwide.
+As well as being a Bupa Global-approved lifestyle, doctors prescribe and use it worldwide.
 This combination can completely transform your experience of menopause.

 Embark on a Happy, Healthy Lifestyle!

-It will reduce inflammation, weight, mood swings, depression, brain fog, cortisol and stress, cholesterol, blood pressure, and water retention and protects against all of the consequences of menopause.
+It will reduce inflammation, weight, mood swings, depression, brain fog, cortisol and stress, cholesterol, blood pressure, and water retention and protect against all of the consequences of menopause.

-Also, being part of the wonderful health community that we have here at Eat Burn Sleep is inspirational and motivational.
+Also, being part of our fantastic health community here at Eat Burn Sleep is inspirational and motivational.

 Treating the body at systemic levels will increase the positive impact of nutrient-rich compounds from omega-3s, phytoestrogens, antioxidants, and so on.